jp-embedded/scxmlcc/doc/getting-started.md

 ![timer_switch](timer_switch.png)

 The idea is that the switch can be turned on or off by sending a button event to the state machine.
 In the on state the state machine also returns to the off state after a timeout.
 In the on state, a timer event counts up a timer value.
-The unconditional event from on to off then have a condition, so it will be executed when this timer value is >= 5.
+The eventless transition from on to off then have a condition, so it will be executed when this timer value is >= 5.
 Finaly, the off state will reset the timer value to 0.

 The dotted timer transition means that it is a transition without target.
 This means that the on state's enter/exit actions won't be executed on timer events, as opposed to if the transition had target.